 This probably comes as no surprise.
 Foods that are high in protein and low in fat are almost always going to be ideal foods to help you recover after a strenuous workout.
 Almost all fish fit those criteria.
 Some of the more popular fish used for post-workout meals are cod, tilapia, and, of course, salmon.

-Salmon, for example, contains Omega-3 fatty acids, protein, dietary cholesterol, B Vitamins, Zinc, Selenium, and is known to boost testosterone.
+Salmon, for example, contains Omega-3 fatty acids, protein, dietary cholesterol, B Vitamins, Zinc, and Selenium, and is known to boost testosterone.
 The versatility of fish is a major benefit as it will acquire the taste of your seasonings fairly simply, allowing you to perfectly customize your recovery meal taste.

 BONUS TIP: If you are feeling adventurous you could step outside your comfort zone and try some Octopus.
 Yes – octopus.
 Just one three-ounce serving of the tentacled creature contains a whopping 25 grams of protein in a three-ounce portion.